Updated on May 10, 2023

 Nowadays, the majority of spam emails have fake data in the ‘from' field.
-Spammers and fraudsters use special tools to send their mail on behalf of the real owner of their e-mail address.
-To reduce spam, you can use just two records in your Domain Name System (DNS).
-These are SPF and DKIM records.
+Spammers and fraudsters use special tools to send their mail on behalf of the real owner of the e-mail address.
+To reduce spam, you can use just three records in your Domain Name System (DNS).
+These are SPF DMARC and DKIM records.
 The records reduce spam and improve email delivery in a different way.

-Email is the most utilized channel for targeted cyber attacks, as the majority of spam emails have fake data in the ‘from' field.
-It presents the biggest opportunity for hackers to crawl into your network and get a foothold.
+Email is the most utilized channel for targeted cyber attacks,and presents the biggest opportunity for hackers to crawl into your network and get a foothold.

 This post includes:

-Some of the most popular DNS entries for email accounts that provide security against email phishing and spoofing are SPF and DKIM.
+Some of the most popular DNS entries for email accounts that provide security against email phishing and spoofing are SPF, DMARC and DKIM.

 Together, they identify forged sender addresses and verify emails that have been sent.
 Let's immediately clarify the definitions of these terminologies.